 Franchisees do not wish to make a long-term investment in a business which has a product or service which may be fashionable or become obsolete over time.
 Discerning prospective franchisees will be looking for product and service deliverables that are required through varied economic conditions.

 Franchising is not suited to marginally profitable low turnover businesses – there must be sufficient operating margin to sustain continued business growth and development, while also enabling both the franchisor and the franchisee to enjoy a reasonable return.
 The franchisor must receive a profit margin sufficient to provide good back-up and support and maintain a healthy research and development programme.
 The franchisee must have sufficient margin to build a rewarding business, given their commitment and dedication to replicating the proven system, and to recover their investment over the life of the agreement.
 It is important that any mark up on product supply or management service fee provides a win-win situation, that enables the franchisee and the franchisor to succeed together.

 The attitude of management towards franchising is key to success in franchising.
 Franchisees are not employees; they are self-employed business owners who must be treated as equals.
 While the franchisor needs to lead with authority, franchisees should be given the opportunity to have their ideas and suggestions heard and discussed.
 The franchisor’s objective is to build a successful business through the successful development of its franchisees.

 A franchisor is running a separate business enabling others to succeed using their business blue print.
 Communication skills are important as is an ability to encourage and support others.

 Click here for a FREE Guide to Successfully Franchising Your Business.

 Click here to book your seat at one of our FREE ‘How to Franchise’ Seminars.

-To find out how Ashtons Franchise Consulting can help you transform your business into an established national franchise, call 01603 703254, email firstname.lastname@example.org or complete our online enquiry form.
+To find out how Ashtons Franchise Consulting can help you transform your business into an established national franchise, call 01603 703254, email firstname.lastname@example.org.